Banner Photo

 Soprano

-The versatile singer has performed dozens of roles throughout her career including: Rosina in Rossini’s legendary Il Barbiere di Siviglia, Dorabella in Cosí fan tutte, La Suora Zelatrice in Suor Angelica, Flora in La Traviata, Fermina in Man of la Mancha, Amante in Don Quichotte chez la Duchesse, Pitti-Sing in The Mikado, the title roles in La PéricholeDido and Aeneas, and Bizet’s Carmen, Amastre in Handel’s Serse, Thelma in Musto’s Later the Same Evening, Annio in La Clemenza di Tito, and Juno in Orpheus in the Underworld
+Throughout her career, Cristina has performed a wide array of roles, including Rosina in Il Barbiere di Siviglia, Dorabella in Cosí fan tutte, La Suora Zelatrice in Suor Angelica, Flora in La Traviata, Fermina in Man of la Mancha, Amante in Don Quichotte chez la Duchesse, Pitti-Sing in The Mikado, and title roles in La Périchole, Dido and Aeneas, and Bizet’s Carmen.
+Her repertoire also includes Amastre in Handel’s Serse, Thelma in Musto’s Later the Same Evening, Annio in La Clemenza di Tito, and Juno in Orpheus in the Underworld.

 “But then something happened.
 Soon after the doomed, consumptive Mimì walked onto stage, I surrendered myself to the performance.
 It was easy to do.
 After all, the chemistry between Rodolfo and Mimì was electric.
 Mimì is played by the remarkably expressive Cristina Bakhoum Sanchez.”